-Just a month ago, the finished version of Android 9 Pie was launched and became available on all Google Pixel phones and the Essential PH-1, the first non Pixel phone to get the update.
+Just a month ago, the finished version of Android 9 Pie was launched and became available on all Google Pixel phones and the Essential PH-1, the first non-Pixel phone to get the update.

-Whether you have downloaded or are looking forward to it, we couldn't wait to share the freshly new baked features in Android Pie:
+Whether you have downloaded it or are looking forward to it, we couldn't wait to share the freshly new baked features in Android Pie:

-To try it, go to Settings > System > Gestures > Swipe up on Home button.
+To try it, go to Settings > System > Gestures > Swipe up on the Home button.
 Your navigation bar will change.

 2. Adaptive Battery: Adaptive Battery goes further by learning about the apps and services you use most often, then adjusting what you don’t use as much to use less battery.
 In simpler words, Adaptive Battery learns the apps you use most and prioritizes battery for them.
 Thus using “battery management” more efficiently.

 This is enabled by default, but you can toggle it at Settings > Battery > Adaptive Battery.

 3. Adaptive Brightness: Just like the Adaptive Battery feature, this feature also learns the brightness level you keep in-app and adjusts accordingly over the period.
 It also notes down the time at which you change the brightness.
 For example, you generally lower the brightness levels during bedtime.
 All these actions are properly analyzed & observed by AI and adapt to your personal preferences overtime a period.
 There is nothing to be done from the user's side.
 You can simply do it using the conventional way to adjust the brightness.